kredar/kredar.github.io/_posts/2023-03-28-Useful-Mental-Models-for-Product-Managers.md

 ---
-title: "Unlocking Better Decision-Making: Essential Mental Models for Product Managers"
+title: "Unlocking Better Decision-Making: Essential Mental Models for PMs"
 excerpt: "Get ahead in your role by adopting proven mental models.
 This guide unpacks the top mental frameworks that every Product Manager should know for making smarter decisions."
 tags:
   - Mental Models